rstudio/blogdown/.github/ISSUE_TEMPLATE/bug-report.md

 <!--
 Welcome to the blogdown GitHub repo !

-We are always welcome to hear feedback from our users.
+We are always happy to hear feedback from our users.

 To file a _bug report_, please follow these instructions carefully: <https://yihui.org/issue/#bug-reports>

 Also, please complete and keep the checklist below in your issue.
 This helps you know what to check for opening a good issue report.
 It also helps know that you've have done the common steps that can solve your potential issue.

+At last, if you have posted the same issue elsewhere, please mentioned it (with a link to the other issue).

 ## Checklist